1Then all the people of Judah took Uzziah, who was 16 years old, and made him king in the place of his father Amaziah.

 15In Jerusalem he made war machines designed by skillful men, to be on the towers and on the corners, for shooting arrows and large stones.
 His fame spread out far and wide, for he was wonderfully helped until he was strong.

-16But when he was strong his heart was lifted up to his destruction; and he was unfaithful to Yahweh his God and went into Yahweh’s temple to burn incense on the altar of incense.
+16But when he was strong his heart was lifted up to his destruction; and he was unfaithful to Yahweh his God and went into the Temple of Yahweh to burn incense on the altar of incense.

 17Azariah the priest went in after him, and with him were 80 priests of Yahweh who were valiant men,